Frequently Asked Questions

 Sail slider/mesh slider/no slider

 Many BASE jumpers use no slider at all, or tie the slider down to the links on the FRONT risers.
-This gives extremely fast openings, so it's more applicable to lower altitude BASE jumps with delays of no more than 3 seconds.
+This results in extremely fast openings, so it's more applicable to lower altitude BASE jumps with delays of no more than 3 seconds.
 However, the slider plays an important role in keeping the lines under control during opening, and removing the slider greatly increases your chances of a lineover.
 To get around this problem, some BASE jumpers use special toggles and remove their brake lines from the keeper rings and slider grommets on the risers.
 This system is called the "Brake Line Modification" and it allows you to completely release the brake lines, thus clearing the lineover.
 Rear risers can then be used to steer and land safely.
 There is also a very simple modification called the "tailgate" that can help prevent lineovers on slider-down jumps.
 Generally speaking, removing the slider doesn't buy you much at Bridge Day and can be more trouble than it's worth, especially for your first few BASE jumps.
 If you are jumping with your slider tied down to the FRONT risers, note that they are not tied to the rear risers because rear riser turns would be limited by the tied-down portion of the slider.
-Either way, this is a BASE jump and the only rule is to pull when you get scared.
+Either way, this is a BASE jump and the only rule is to not die or be seriously injured.
 Put on a mesh slider and enjoy 3-4 seconds of freefall at Bridge Day.

 Do NOT route your brake lines outside their guide rings if you're packed slider up.
 This can actually cause malfunctions, since the slider may not come down at all if the brakes prematurely release and flap around during deployment.
 This mistake causes problems at Bridge Day nearly every year.
 My advice, again, is to ask those with more experience and make sure you're doing it right.
 You only have 8.8 seconds to make it right if you don't do it correctly the FIRST time.
 If you have to pack on your own, please purchase a packing video from one of the BASE Gear Manufacturers and Instructors.